contour-terminal/contour/docs/configuration/profiles.md

 :octicons-horizontal-rule-16: ==scroll_multiplier== This option defines the number of lines to scroll when the ScrollUp or ScrollDown events occur.
 By default, scrolling up or down moves three lines at a time.
 You can adjust this value as needed.
 In the provided example, scroll_multiplier is set to 3. <br/>

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `scrollbar`
-`scrollbar`: configuration allows you to customize the appearance and behavior of the visual scrollbar in the terminal.
+configuration allows you to customize the appearance and behavior of the visual scrollbar in the terminal.
 ``` yaml
 profiles:
   profile_name: